netdata/learn/docs/cloud/faq-glossary.md

 ### How do I change my email?

-It is not really possible to change your email at this time; but there is a workaround.
+It is not really possible to change your email at this time, but there is a workaround.
 Invite the email address you want to use and make that new account an administrator.
-After accepting the invitation on the second account and joining all your War Rooms from it, you can sign in again with the original account and leave the workspace.
+After accepting the invitation on the second account and joining all your War Rooms from it, you can sign in again with the original account and leave the Space.

 ## Glossary of Cloud terms